Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: Results and discussion

-We quantitatively evaluated the proposed method compared with a random search.
-The random search was performed using the method described in Section~\ref{sec:method-ga-random-generation}.
+We quantitatively evaluated the proposed method compared with the symmetry-aware random search implemented in \code{PyXtal}~\cite{FREDERICKS2021107810}, the traditional GA-based method implemented in \code{ASE}~\cite{ase2017}, and CHGA~\cite{Donaldson2024AGA}.
 In this experiment, we fixed the following inputs and parameters: the maximum number of atoms in the unit cell was 128, the population size was 250, the total number of trials was 50,000, and $\alpha = 2.4$, $\epsilon = 0.25$.
 The genetic operations and their selection probabilities are listed in Table~\ref{tab:crossover-and-mutation}.
 We chose four systems ranging from ternary to octonary systems: O--Sr--Ti and Ba--Ca--Cu--O--Tl as well known oxide systems~\cite{MatterGen2025}, and Cu--Ga--Rh--Sc and Co--Cr--Cu--Fe--Mn--Ni--Ti--V as random alloy systems.
 The Hubbard $U$ correction for Cu is applied for our method, while it is not applied for MP, which may affect the comparison in the Ba--Ca--Cu--O--Tl system, as mentioned in Section~\ref{sec:method-pfp-pfp}.

 We evaluated each search by the volume of the convex hull, which can assess both the depth of the convex hull and the diversity of the included structures~\cite{Donaldson2024AGA}.
 The hull volume value of the $M$-element system is normalized by the unit hull volume $V_{{\rm unit}, M} = 1\,\mathrm{eV} / M!$, which corresponds to the volume of the convex hull with only one crystal structure on the hull with formation energy of $\mathord{-}1$~eV/atom.
 We performed the search by five times for each system because the CSP search involves randomness.
-Additionally, we compared the normalized hull volume with that of MP.
+Additionally, we compared the hull volume with that of MP.
 We performed structure optimization by PFP for MP structures within 0.2 eV/atom in MP convex hull to construct the MP convex hull.
-The absolute value of the normalized hull volume depends on the element system and cannot be compared across different systems.
+The absolute value of the hull volume depends on the element system and cannot be compared across different systems.